Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach: Introduction

-\item{ \textbf{Validation:} Extensive experiments are conducted to verify the performance of LLM-based knowledge retrieval, the convergence of the EPG, and topology optimization, and to demonstrate the substantial advantages of the proposed approach over baseline algorithms in terms of energy consumption, end-to-end latency, and throughput. } } \end{itemize}
+\item{ \textbf{Validation:} Extensive experiments are conducted to verify the performance of LLM-based knowledge retrieval, the convergence of the EPG, and deployment optimization, and to demonstrate the substantial advantages of the proposed approach over baseline algorithms in terms of energy consumption, end-to-end latency, and throughput. }